-How to Get to Haifa from the Ben Gurion Airport
+How to Get to Haifa from the Tel Aviv or Ben Gurion Airport

 Haifa located in the north of Israel abut 92 kilometers from Tel Aviv, where Israel’s biggest international airport is (Ben Gurion Airport – almost 100 km (62 miles) away from Haifa).
 Most of the Haifa tourists arrive to Israel by air, landing at Ben Gurion Airport, where they then find a best way to get to Haifa.

 Usually, there is no point in renting a car in order to get to Haifa only: a train or taxi will sever you better.
 But if it’s a longer stay and you plan to go out of Haifa and see more of the northern Israel, you may want to be able to drive yourself around.
 Haifa direction is accessible in many ways, no matter how long you stay in Israel and whether or not Haifa is your first, last or only stop on the trip.

 Getting to Haifa by Train

 There is a train station at the Ben Gurion airport with a direct train to Haifa.
 You can simply go out of the airport, get a ticket and hop on a train.
 This way is our favorite.

 - Fast & comfortable: travel time of 1 – 1.5 hours

 - Reasonably priced (41.5 ILS, about $10 to $12 US per person)